KingShark1/obsidian_notes/Life/Point-E.md

 - Use the output, 1k points from 3 different angles and then use the same merger like architecture to create a better 3d 1k cloud, and then use the upsampler to generate a 4k cloud!
 - Preferably segment the interiors when generating the image, and use that segmented data to create the finally merged output
 - I can use a transformer based technique rather than merger, as it would hopefully connect the relations between different cloud points.
+- **Concatenation of Embeddings**: If the multiple images of the same object represent different perspectives or features, you can concatenate the embeddings of these images along a specific axis (e.g., feature axis).
+This will result in a new tensor that encapsulates the information from all angles.
+Depending on the transformer model's capacity, you may need to add additional linear layers to adjust the dimensions to match your existing architecture.
+- **Multi-View Encoding**: Design a specific multi-view encoding mechanism that takes into account the spatial relationship between different views.
+This could involve 3D transformations or specialized layers designed to integrate information across different perspectives.
+You can then feed this integrated representation into your existing model.
+- **Sequential Feeding**: If the temporal relationship between different angles is important, you can feed the images sequentially into the transformer, treating them as a sequence of observations.
+You may also include angle or perspective information as additional features.
 ---
 ## Questions:
 1. How are ViT-L/14 CLIP model's last layer embedding $(256*D')$ are **Linearly Projected** to another tensor of shape $256*D$?